daguenther/Z2A/Resources/Coding.md

 ## PyCharm (C1, I1, U2)

+PyCharm is a highly praised Python Integrated Devleopment Environment (IDE).
+It has a open source community edition (with less features), that allows students to write Python code and run it.
+It can also integrate with Git to allow for a whole class to work on a single project.

 ## Learn Python, The Hard Way (C2, NI, U2)

 This is a popular book about learning python.
 While you can pay to download the pdf, the author has also made his resource for free online.
 This would be a great digital textbook for students who are learning programming.